microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 > **Note**
 > _I'm not sure we really want to put this in this spec or not, hence
-> why it's in the "Future considerations" section.
-I think it's worth
+> why it is in the "Future considerations" section.
+I think it is worth
 > mentioning.
 This might be better served in the [shell integration] doc._

 We'll probably want a way for recent commands to be saved across sessions.
 That way, your `cmd.exe` command history could persist across sessions.
 We'd need: